About Connie Desaulniers Williamsburg, VA

 What an epiphany.
 I happily painted in the wee hours of the morning, my marketing business received a creative jolt, and business boomed.
 Ultimately the delirium inspired me to shutter my then 13-year-old marketing firm and become a full-time artist.

-Perhaps the slower pace rattled my inner stress junky.
-A few years later I joined my newly-retired chef/husband, Marcel Desaulniers in a new adventure: a chocolate cafe' appropriately named MAD about Chocolate.
+The slower pace rattled my inner stress junky.
+After a few years I joined my newly-retired chef/husband, Marcel Desaulniers in a new adventure: a chocolate cafe' appropriately named MAD about Chocolate.
 We served Marcel's decadent desserts and lunch, plus the cafe was my personal gallery.
 Talk about having cake and eating it, too.

 We sold MAD about Chocolate January 2016, so Marcel could retire for a second time (he previously owned The Trellis Restaurant in Colonial Williamsburg's Merchants Square, and authored 10 cookbooks, including the award-winning Death by Chocolate).